muziejus/javascripting-english-major/10-leaflet.md

 map = L.map("first-map");
 ```

-`map` is now an object you can use in JavaScript to control the map on the
+`map` is now an `Object` you can use in JavaScript to control the map on the
 webpage.
 Note the syntax. `.map()` is a method that `L` (Leaflet) has that
 creates a map in the `<div>` with the id given as the parameter.
 If you save
 everything and reload `leaflet.html` in the browser, you should see a map.